jsfaint/gen_tags.vim/README.md

 * `<leader>ge` run `:EditExt` command

 ## Hotkey
-The following hotkey is set for gtags find function which use cscope interface.
+The following hotkey is set for GTAGS find function which use cscope interface (`if_cscope`).
 ```
 Ctrl+\ c    Find functions calling this function
 Ctrl+\ d    Find functions called by this function